 or portable AC smart.
 Enhance your comfort and savings.

-2. Window Heat Pump
+3. Window Heat Pump

-Window heat pumps are self-contained units designed to heat and also cool a single space.
-They are not costly, so you can use them to heat your garage cheaply.
+Window heat pumps are self-contained units designed to heat and cool a single space.
+They are inexpensive, so you can use them to heat your garage cheaply.
+Window ACs are also the easiest ductless units to install.
+They produce little to no noise, and with regular maintenance, they will last a long time.

 If your garage doesn’t have windows, you can use a through-the-wall air conditioner.
 It is similar to the window unit; the only difference is that the through-the-wall heating system is designed to sit in a wall instead of a window.